somewind/amd-webpack-plugin/README.md

 1. Make `SplitChunks` to be AMD modules.
 2. Inject `SplitChunks` AMD module names to entry chunk dependencies automatically.
 3. Make webpack replace the `root external(global variable)` correctly.
-4. The dynamic imports capability of webpack will be preserved
+4. The dynamic imports capability of webpack will be preserved.
+5. Can Change the `define` wrapper name.

 ## Installation